 Report Card Season.
 YAY!!!!!
 Well, this is the season when report cards are being distributed to grade school students.
-For some families this is an exciting time, however for other families, this it’s not so pleasant.
+For some families this is an exciting time, however for other families, it’s not so pleasant.

 A hard earned C is worth praising

 As a Mommy Coach and Owner/Operator of a Child Development Center, I witness children of all grade levels; either receive exceptionally high scores, average scores or receive exceptionally low scores.
 The most disappointing part is when I see mom’s who have mentally checked out because of the pressure it takes to help their child to succeed.
-A 4th grade student told me that her mother didn’t want to see her report card, but instead directed her to get ready for bed because she has school tomorrow.
+A 4th grade student once told me that her mother didn’t want to see her report card, but instead instructed her to get ready for bed because she has school tomorrow.
 Although the child didn’t do very well, she was eager to show her report card to her mom.

 Here are a few steps to take when your child is struggling with their academics and you feel overwhelmed and discouraged:

 - Self Care –Do something for yourself EACH DAY that will allow you to feel rested and accomplished

 - Stay encouraged and energized so you can undertake the daily chores of life and the responsibilities that come with parenting

 - Have a pleasant, non-judgmental conversation with your child about what they are feeling and what you can do to help

 - Work with a Coach to help you determine ways you can help your child succeed